Emporda

 The map showing the Marasia's lines was yet in one of the office's walls.

-On 2001 was flagged in Panamá and changed her name to "Huaylas", but her owners were also Peruvian.
+On 2001 was registered in Panamá and changed her name to Huaylas, but her owners were also Peruvian.
 On 2003 was sold for scrapping in China.

-Back to Maresme Back to Index Go to Chartered vessels
+Back to Maresme - Voyage to America Back to Index Go to Chartered vessels